About this listing

 Great, beautiful contemporary Mexican Guesthouse with gorgeous views.
-3 comfortable Bedrooms available to guests with real beds (matrimonial and one has also a single bed), shared 2 bathrooms.
-Big balcony off 2nd floor.
-The 3rd floor has a huge 40' x 20' deck with great view of the city, with lots of privacy.
+Comfortable Bedroom available to guests with real comfortable mattress, (matrimonial), shared bathrooms.
+Big balcony with beautiful views off 2nd floor.
+The 3rd floor has a big deck with views.
 Great, large kitchen, and spacious Dining Room, Living Room.
 Beautiful tiled bathroom on the main floor, and full bathroom on the second floor as well.
 Parking for 2 cars, and beautiful garden.
-Fantastic quiet cul-de-sac, and safe, friendly neighborhood.
+Fantastic quiet cul-de-sac, and safe, friendly mixed Mexican neighborhood.
 It's a 20 minute manageable hike to Centro.
 Buses are readily available for 5 pesos (40 cents) and you can easily flag a taxi to go back and forth for 30 pesos ($2.40) to Centro.
 Internet WIFI and phone.
-Because it is perched on a hill, the house is always comfortable (not too hot, not too cold) and gets a lot of light.
+Because it is perched on a hill, the house is always comfortable (not too hot, not too cold) and gets a lot of light, long after houses in the Centro (late afternoon until sunset).
 With its panoramic views from both the balcony and the deck, you see the sunrise, and the sunset.

-Originally from rural Quebec (1 1/2 hour from Quebec City), I share my time between Vancouver, Savary Island and Guanajuato.
+Originally from rural Quebec (1 1/2 hour from Quebec City), I share my time between Vancouver, Savary Island and Guanajuato with my dogs Basil and Frijolito.
 I'm an Artist Painter/Scenic Painter, with a love for music, decorating, and good food.
 During my travels, I found that a home away from home was important, and that's what I want to provide for people.
-I have a daughter in her 20's and her and I shared custody of a very loving MinPin Chihuahua, until they both moved to Montreal.
-Luckily while in Guanajuato, Basil the dog adopted me.
-Life is very short.
-Why not live it!
-I lived in Germany in my 20's, where my daugher was born, so I understand a certain level of German.
-And of course, I make my way in Spanish.
+I speak French, and I can make my way in Spanish.